-These results point to a virtuous circle.
-Being a stable democracy favors economic development which helps further consolidate democracy; this, in turn, leads to the accumulation of more democratic capital, with additional positive effects on income and democratic stability.
+These results do indeed point to a virtuous circle like the one mentioned in the introduction.
+Being a stable democracy favors economic development which helps further consolidate democracy.
+This, in turn, leads to the accumulation of more democratic capital, with additional positive effects on income and democratic stability.
 Getting into this virtuous circle is difficult, however, because democratic stability cannot be achieved instantaneously.